algolia/instantsearch/CONTRIBUTING.md

 We will then review your pull request!

-### Releases
+### Releasing

+We rely on [release-it](https://github.com/webpro/release-it) to release new versions of Create InstantSearch App.

+#### Release flow

+1. Bump the project version in [`package.json`](package.json) based on [the commits](#conventions)
+1. Generate the changelog
+1. Commit the new release
+1. Create the new release tag
+1. Push to GitHub
+1. Create the new release on GitHub
+1. Publish to npm
+1. Push the generated templates to the [`templates`](https://github.com/algolia/create-instantsearch-app/tree/templates) branch (usable on CodeSandbox)

+#### Release steps

+To release a new version of the package, you need to:

-- [Generate a new GitHub token](https://github.com/settings/tokens/new) with the scope `repo` (necessary for creating GitHub releases)
+1. [Generate a new GitHub token](https://github.com/settings/tokens/new) with the scope `repo` (necessary for creating GitHub releases)
-- Store this token in an [environment variable](https://en.wikipedia.org/wiki/Environment_variable) called `GITHUB_TOKEN_CISA`
+1. Store this token in an [environment variable](https://en.wikipedia.org/wiki/Environment_variable) called `GITHUB_TOKEN_CISA`
-- Make sure you're on the `master` branch
+1. Make sure you're on the `master` branch
-- Run commands (do not use `yarn` for releasing):
+1. Run commands (_do not_ use `yarn` for releasing):
     - `npm run release:beta` for a new beta version
     - `npm run release` for a new stable version
-- Follow the command-line instructions
+1. Follow the command-line instructions

-## Conventions

-### Commits

-This project follows the [conventional changelog](https://conventionalcommits.org/) approach.
-This means that all commit messages should be formatted using the following scheme:
+### Updating templates on CodeSandbox

+If the InstantSearch versions are outdated in the CodeSandbox templates, make sure you're on the `master` branch and that your working directory is clean, then run:

 ```
-type(scope): description
+npm run release-templates
 ```

-These commits are then used to generate the [changelog](CHANGELOG.md).
+It will regenerate the templates, fetch the latest InstantSearch versions from the npm index and push to the [`templates`](https://github.com/algolia/create-instantsearch-app/tree/templates) branch (usable on CodeSandbox).

 ---